izzymoriguchi/ud851-Exercises/README.md

     - Add AppDatabase in MainActivity and let the adapter load TaskEntry lists through TaskDuo every time onRestore() method is called.
   - T09b.04-Exercise-Executors
     - Learn how to use AppExecutor to run db calls on separate thread (basic version)
+  - T09b.05-Exercise-DeleteTask
+    - Learn how to delete task and update views in the list